In 1964 Roy Orbison and Bill Dees wrote the Pretty Woman Oldies Music Lyrics.

 So now you can decide.
 Is Daisy the real pretty woman?
 Watch the original Daisy Duke in action with Roy Orbison singing his 1964 number one song, "Oh, Pretty Woman."

-What's your thoughts on Daisy sittin' on the bar that close to Roy wearing them short denim cut-offs and low cut blouse.
+What's your thoughts on Daisy sittin' on the bar that close to Roy wearing those short denim cut-offs and low cut blouse.
 Could this have been when Roy decided to use those dark glasses?